quindipc/Mythic-Tails-Cursebreakers-Odyssey/README.md

 Engaging Narrative: Immerse yourself in an interactive story filled with choices that impact the outcome of the game.

-Pet Adoption and Care: Adopt mythical creatures as virtual pets, each with their own buffs and abilities, and build a special bond by caring for them throughout your adventure.

 Dynamic Endings: Your decisions shape the storyline, leading to multiple endings based on your choices.

 User Accounts: Create a user account to save your progress and explore different paths in subsequent playthroughs.